TCE-Innovation/Subcontractor-Automation/docs/techSpecs/futureConsiderations.md

 ## Lessons Learned

-1. Defintely plan before coding.
-Understand the scope of the project, and then start planning around that.
+* Defintely plan before coding
+* Understand the full scope of the project to effectively plan and program
-2. Start coding with maintainability in mind: OOP is more readable than spagetti coded stuff, even if you're just trying things out.
-Trying things out in spaghetti code can end up messing up the final readability of the code.
-Start with OOP.
-    * In this case, I would create a general class named "Form" which contains an event listener array, response, fields in arrays, and the PDF link.
-    * The schedule A, schedule B, etc would become children of these forms that extend "form" and contain schedule specific information/functions.
-    * Each page should also be in a seperate .js file, in order to truly break it down.
+* Go in with the Object-Oriented Programming (OOP) mindset: it will help clean up the code.
+    Each page gets its own object, in a separate ``.js` file.
+That way, each object would have "Events that can occur".

 Class Form has attributes:
 - PDF link